seanmyers/stonington_23/_posts/2022-01-18-my-fathers-patience.md

 Thank you Dad.

 P.S.
-In case you missed it, the Bills crushed the Patriots 47-17 in the Wild Card Playoff game on Saturday evening (1/15/22).
+In case you missed it Dad, the Bills crushed the Patriots 47-17 in the Wild Card Playoff game on Saturday evening (1/15/22).